sxydh/support-file/oracle/README.md

     SELECT * FROM dba_tablespaces;

     /*Create a table space*/
-    CREATE BIGFILE TABLESPACE test --the tablespace is BIGFILE, which means that you cannot add a second data file   later, the replacement is SMALLFILE, which can consist of multiple data files
+    CREATE SMALLFILE TABLESPACE keep --the tablespace is BIGFILE, which means that you cannot add a second data file later, the replacement is SMALLFILE, which can consist of multiple data files
-    DATAFILE 'path\TEST.DBF'
+    DATAFILE 'path\KEEP.DBF'
     SIZE 100M AUTOEXTEND ON NEXT 10M MAXSIZE 1024M
     LOGGING --all operations on the segment in the tablespace will generate redo content, which is the default EXTENT MANAGEMENT LOCAL --tablespace will use bitmap to allocate extent, which is the default